Your Berkeley nonprofit's QuickBooks mixes restricted grant money with bake-sale cash

 Exactly what you get

 You get books that keep restricted grant money separate from earned revenue, track each grant against its budget, and generate funder reports automatically, exactly what Berkeley nonprofits and spinouts need.
-It connects to a custom ERP (Enterprise Resource Planning) or HR (Human Resources) system for payroll allocation, an inventory management system for cost of goods, and business intelligence dashboards so the board sees the real financial picture.
+It connects to a custom ERP (Enterprise Resource Planning) or HR (Human Resources) system for payroll allocation, an inventory management system for cost of goods, and business intelligence (BI) dashboards so the board sees the real financial picture.
 The parallel spreadsheet retires.

 How to choose a developer in Berkeley